 - Our solar system formed about 4.6 billion years ago.

-- The four planets closest to the sun -- Mercury, Venus, Earth, and Mars -- are called the terrestrial planets because they have solid rocky surfaces.
-The four large planets beyond the orbit of Mars -- Jupiter, Saturn, Uranus, and Neptune -- are called the gas giants.
+- The four planets closest to the sun -- Mercury, Venus, Earth, and Mars -- are called the terrestrial planets because they have solid, rocky surfaces.

 Read More About Our Solar System